Applications to our residency program must be made through the Canadian Resident Matching Service (CaRMS).

 Initial Filtering

-We prefer recent medical graduates and most importantly who have an interest in Anatomical Pathology and have recent and relevant clinical experience in the field within the last 7 years.
+We prefer recent medical graduates and most importantly who have an interest in Diagnostic and Molecular Pathology program and have recent and relevant clinical experience in the field within the last 7 years.
 We would like all IMGs to have taken and passed the MCEE exam with a passing score in spoken English required by the University of Ottawa and The National Clinical Exam (NAC OSCE) in order to apply for 1st year residency position.

 File Review